Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Underlying sources of ionising photons

 To find the best-fitting SED to our stacked spectrum, we employ the root-mean-square deviation (RMSD) estimator.
 The RMSD estimator measures the differences between values predicted by a model and data, where the deviations represent the residuals.
 Low RMSD values indicate the closest agreement between models and data.
 We populate a grid of models with varying combinations of metallicities, ages, ionisation parameters and dust attenuation in the ranges described above, calculating the RMSD for each model compared to the stacked spectrum.
 We find that two SEDs in particular give comparably good fits to the stacked spectrum, having the lowest RMSD values, which are described below and shown in Figure \ref{fig:best-fit-model}.

+We note that when fitting SEDs we do not mask faint ISM absorption lines, which are not present in the models that we use.
+Owing to the presence of strong emission lines and relatively weak ISM absorption, we find that the principal components driving the model fit to the data are the multiple strong emission lines in the stacked spectrum, followed by the UV slope that covers a broad range of wavelengths.

 The first model (Model 1) has a stellar metallicity of $Z=0.1\,Z_\odot$, a stellar age of $\log(\rm{age/yr}) = 6.5$, an ionisation parameter $\log(U) = -2.0$ with no dust attenuation, $E(B-V)=0.0$, shown in blue in Figure \ref{fig:best-fit-model}.
-Model 1 reproduces the \civ\ emission line's P-Cygni profile but under-predicts the line flux.
-The model produces \heii\ emission, but not enough to match the observed line emission.
-Model 1 is able to reproduce the \oiiiuv\ doublet line strengths and ratios, as well as \niii\ emission, also matching the observed UV slope of the stacked spectrum.
+Model 1 broadly reproduces the \civ\ emission line's P-Cygni profile but under-predicts the line flux and over-predicts the absorption bluewards of the peak.
+The \heii\ emission in the model is also not enough to match the observed line emission, however the \oiiiuv\ doublet line strengths and ratios, as well as \niii\ emission are well reproduced, with a good match to the observed UV slope of the stacked spectrum.

 The second model (Model 2) has a higher stellar metallicity of $Z=0.2\,Z_\odot$ compared to Model 1, with a lower stellar age of $\log(\rm{age/yr}) = 6.1$, $\log(U) = -2.0$ and a small dust attenuation of $E(B-V)=0.01$, shown in red in Figure \ref{fig:best-fit-model}.
-This model is also able to reproduce the \civ\ line profile but under-predicts its line flux.
-Model 2 produces weaker \heii\ emission in comparison to Model 1, but is able to reproduce the \oiiiuv\ and \niii\ emission.
+The \civ\ line profile in Model 2 is nearly identical to Model 1, under-predicting the emission but over-predicting the absorption.
+The \heii\ emission in Model 2 is lower when compared to Model 1, but the \oiiiuv\ and \niii\ emission are well reproduced.
 Model 2 also matches the observed UV slope in the spectrum.
 Both Models 1 and 2 have highly comparable RMSD values, and their properties are summarised in Table \ref{tab:SED}.